UpgradGhuleSiddharth/Bike-Sharing-Assignment/README.md

 - **Aim**: Which variables are significant in predicting the demand for shared bikes.

-- **Data**:Based on various meteorological surveys and people's styles, the service provider firm has gathered a large dataset on daily bike demands across the American market based on some factors.
+- **Data**: Based on various meteorological surveys and people's styles, the service provider firm has gathered a large dataset on daily bike demands across the American market based on some factors.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->